THE DIGITAL REPOSITORY FOR THE BLACK EXPERIENCE

 During the late 1940s, Nichols was discovered by jazz legend Duke Ellington and toured with both Ellington and Lionel Hampton as a lead singer and dancer.
 Her acting career began in the film Porgy and Bess (1959); and her first television role was on “The Lieutenant” (1964).
 Nichols went on to record two albums, including “Down to Earth” (1968), and “Out of This World” (1991).

 In October of 1984, Nichols was presented with NASA’s Public Service Award for her many efforts towards integrating the U.S. space program.
 She was honored with a star on the Hollywood Walk of Fame in 1992, and became the first African American actress to place her handprints in front of Hollywood’s Grauman’s Chinese Theatre, along with the rest of the Star Trek cast.
-Nichols was elected as an honorary member of Alpha Kappa Alpha Sorority, Inc.; and, on June 8, 2010, she received an Honorary Doctorate Degree from Los Angeles Mission College.
+Nichols was elected an honorary member of Alpha Kappa Alpha Sorority, Inc.; and, on June 8, 2010, she received an honorary doctorate degree from Los Angeles Mission College.

 Nichelle Nichols was interviewed by The HistoryMakers on December 17, 2013.